-Yes, it provides some basic version control for some of the contents but VersionPress goes far, far beyond that.
+It provides some very basic version control for some of the contents but VersionPress goes far, far beyond that (versions options, themes, plugins, users, uploads, comments etc.).
 Those two things are really not comparable and can actually live happily beside each other.

-The founder of the project is Borek Bernard (LinkedIn, Twitter), long-time software developer and blogger from the Czech Republic.
-He was joined by Jan Voráček (LinkedIn, Twitter) who is a great PHP developer and Borek's colleague for the last few years.
+We are a small team from the Czech Republic, Europe.
+The founder of the project is Borek Bernard (LinkedIn, Twitter), a long-time software developer and blogger.
+He was joined by Jan Voráček (LinkedIn, Twitter) who is a great PHP (and not-only-PHP) developer and has been Borek's colleague for the last few years.